 Day 1: Welcome to Prague

 We'll meet in our hotel around 4 p.m. to get acquainted and go over the week's schedule.
 Then we'll take an orientation walk through our Old Town neighborhood and over the historic Charles Bridge — one of Europe's most entertaining promenades — followed by a hearty dinner together.
 Sleep in Prague (4 nights).
+No bus.
 Walking: moderate.

 Day 2: Prague of Kings and Nobles